khangtictoc/CTF-Writeup-Practice/Web/Rootme/Web - Server/NoSQL injection - Blind/REAMDE.md

 ]
 ```

 `Wrong match case when ending the searching`.
-The case includes ['&'], this shows the mark of ending.
+The case includes ['&'], this shows the mark of ending the pattern, so it's still matched.

 ```shell
 test> db.test.insertOne({"flag": "3@sY_n0_5q7_1nj3c710n"})